-This pure Mourvèdre – a cépage also known as Monastrell, and Mataro (see Jancis Robinson’s just released Wine Grapes for more information) – is available in very limited quantities, and we hope should not distract from the domaine’s La Pèira wines (for the latest superb reviews as of Oct 2012 click here).
+This pure Mourvèdre – a cépage also known as Monastrell, and Mataro (see Jancis Robinson’s just-released Wine Grapes for more information) – is available in very limited quantities, and we hope should not distract from the estates La Pèira wines.

 All reviews including those the Wine Advocate’s, Andrew Jeffords, and Jancis Robinson’s – on vintages 2007-2011 are contained in this PDF (with some background regarding the wine and Jancis’ full article on La Pèira’s Matissat) here.

 Jancis Robinson’s Matissat Reviews

 La Pèira, Matissat Mourvèdre 2007 16.5 Drink 2010-2014

 Still very dark crimson.
 Direct blackberry essence on the nose.
 Sweet and subtle.
 Smudgy licorice edge.
 Flattering and round and with almost melted tannins though there’s a little chew on the end.
 Very luscious indeed but too low in acidity to refresh.
 Just a little overripe.
 14.5%

 La Pèira, Matissat Mourvèdre 2008 17 Drink 2013-2020